Rector (academia): Turkey

+As a result of the change made by the decree-law no. 767, the first round of the election was cancelled in 2016.
+However, the reports about delayed rector appointments emerged soon.
+The second round involving the Council was cancelled in 2018, by the decree-law no. 703.
+As a result of this change, the president of Turkey is the only competent authority in vetting and appointing the rectors.

 Switzerland

 The heads of the universities in Switzerland, usually elected by the college of professors, are titled rector (Rektor, recteur).

 United Kingdom

 England

 In England, most universities are led by a chancellor (a ceremonial position) and a vice-chancellor (the academic head).
 Where the title of 'rector' is used for a substantive position, it has normally been for the leaders of non-university institutions such as university colleges, polytechnics and colleges of higher education, or for heads of college at colleges in federal or collegiate universities.

 At Liverpool Hope University, the academic head of the university has the title of "vice-chancellor and rector".
 Prior to the institution becoming a university in 2005, the head of Liverpool Hope University College was titled "rector".
 The title is also used at the University of Oxford by the heads of college at Lincoln College and Exeter College.
 The head of Mater Ecclesiae College, the Pontifical faculty within St Mary's University, Twickenham, also uses the title of rector.

 The title of rector is also used for the ceremonial head (normally titled chancellor at British universities) of Brunel University London and City St George's, University of London.
+In the case of City St George's, this dates from City University giving up its university status to join the University of London in 2016, leading to the chancellor being renamed the rector.
+Brunel similarly adopted the title after joining the University of London in 2024.
+Their last chancellor retired in 2023 and their successor as ceremonial head was appointed as rector in 2025.
 At Durham University, the titular and religious head of St Chad's College is the rector (a position held ex officio by the Dean of Durham Cathedral), while the academic head is the principal.